-Figure 4 shows that the COVID-19 pandemic impacted the Consumer Cyclicals sector differently than during the early 2000's and Financial Crisis, when Core Earnings were largely unchanged.
-Global shutdowns and depressed leisure spending caused Core Earnings to fall 31% since the end of 2019.
-Despite the bad look for the sector, we highlight many Consumer Cyclicals stocks in the NC 2000 that present excellent fundamental risk/reward in our "See Through the Dip" Long Ideas.
+Figure 3 shows that the COVID-19 pandemic impacted the Consumer Cyclicals sector differently than during the Financial Crisis, when Core Earnings were largely unchanged.
+Global shutdowns and depressed leisure spending caused Core Earnings to fall 30% since the end of 2019.
+Despite the bad look for the sector, we highlight many Consumer Cyclicals stocks that present excellent fundamental risk/reward in our "See Through the Dip" Long Ideas.

-Figure 4: Consumer Cyclicals Core Earnings Vs. GAAP: 1998 - 11/17/20
+Figure 3: Consumer Cyclicals Core Earnings Vs. GAAP: 2004 - 11/17/20